 Drive: FWD | 0-62mph: 6.1secs | Top speed: 155mph | Power: 265hp | Torque: 400Nm

 BMW’s first-ever foray into the world of front-wheel-drive hot hatches is a belting one.
 Using a MINI-related chassis, the 128ti uses a 2.0-litre turbocharged 4-cylinder engine to deliver strong performance for its comparatively modest 265hp.
 However, it’s the handling which impresses the most – BMW’s engineers deliberately set the 128ti’s rear suspension up to give the impression that it’s actually rear-wheel drive, rather like the company’s most fabled machines.
-The end result is a hot hatch that’s more fun to steer than the faster, more expensive, 4WD M135i flagship at the top of the range.
+The end result is a hot hatch that’s more fun to steer than the faster, more expensive and 4-wheel-drive M135i flagship which sits above the 128ti at the top of the range.